-In school children should bring out a book of the correct level; virtual volunteers will need to select carefully.
+Children read with in school should bring out a book of the correct level as well as their reading record.

-After hearing a child read their school book, take time to share a more challenging book from the L2L2R box in school.
+After hearing a child read their book, take time to share a more challenging book, either from the L2L2R box in school or from a higher level in the online reading library.
 In the early stages choose books based on the sounds they know - phonics phase.
 Once they know most of their sounds, you can be guided by book band colours.